“Assigned Female at Birth”

 Refers to the recognition that all people have the right to pursue a safe and satisfying sexual life, to have control over and decide freely on all matters related to their sexuality, and to have access to the services, education, and information, including comprehensive sexuality education, necessary to do so.
 Sexual rights have also referred to the individual civil rights that ensure women’s ability to have control over, make choices about, and access the appropriate health care having to do with reproduction and the reproductive parts of their bodies.
 See our Sexual and Reproductive Health, Rights and Justice overview.

-A girl or woman’s experience of herself as a sexual being, her feeling of entitlement to sexual pleasure and sexual safety, and her ability to make active sexual choices which include her own embodied feelings.
+A person’s experience of themselves as a sexual being, their feeling of entitlement to sexual pleasure and sexual safety, and their ability to make active sexual choices which include their own embodied feelings.

 The action of stigmatizing a girl or woman for engaging in behavior that is judged to be promiscuous or sexually provocative.
 There are a number of derogatory terms for girls and women who evidence sexual desire or act on their sexual desires (see the sexual double standard).

 Refers to widely held, but oversimplified, assumptions or beliefs about a group of people.
 They can be positive or negative, but because they are applied to a whole group of people, they lead to faulty ideas and judgments, and can also lead to engaging in prejudice and discrimination.

 When mistreatment and inequality for people in a particular social identity group is systematic, it is supported and enforced by a society and its institutions (e.g. state policies, educational systems, criminal justice systems).
 There has always been systematic oppression in the U.S., beginning with the enslavement of Black Africans.
 Systematic oppression continues to exist based not only on race, but also gender, class, sexual orientation, and ability in the U.S. For instance, it is legal to discriminate against and refuse services to LGBTQ+ people in some states.